aspect-build/rules_lint/README.md

   See [Usage](https://github.com/aspect-build/rules_lint/blob/main/docs/linting.md#usage).
 - **Can lint changes only**.
 It's fine if your repository has a lot of existing issues.
   It's not necessary to fix or suppress all of them to start linting new changes.
+  This is sometimes called the "Water Leak Principle": you should always fix a leak before mopping the spill.
 - **Can format files not known to Bazel**.
 Formatting just runs directly on the file tree.
   No need to create `sh_library` targets for your shell scripts, for example.
 - Honors the same **configuration files** you use for these tools outside Bazel (e.g. in the editor)